MileHacker Logo

 • Cable cars, funiculars, or unique local transport: None of these types of transport exist in Gallipoli.
 The city's flat terrain and island layout do not necessitate them.

 • Accessibility services for travelers with mobility needs: Accessibility can be limited.
-The historic nature of the Old Town, with its stone pavers and steps, creates challenges.
+The historic quality of the Old Town, with its stone pavers and steps, creates challenges.
 Newer parts of Gallipoli and some modern hotels offer better accessibility.

 Coastal Charms